 Also, remove any non-essential items from the car including hats, cups, jackets, work supplies, emergency roadside kits – everything.
 Basically – pretend you’re trading in your car.

-Step 2 – Find an Opened Air Area
+Step 2 – Find an Open Air Area

 When your car has been cleaned of trash and debris, find an opened-air location to continue with the smoke removal project.
 This is where you’ll vacuum the vehicle, use a spray cleaning agent, clean the vents, wash your upholstery, and replace cabin filters.